 Changes in the project

 The grant should primarily be used for the purpose it was awarded for.
-If the content of the project, the composition of the working group or any other key element changes, the accountable project leader must agree on the changes with the Foundation by submitting a change request form via the online service.
+If the content of the project, the composition of the working group, working percentage or any other key element changes, the accountable project leader must agree on the changes with the Foundation by submitting a change request form via the online service.
 Please remember to explain the reasons for the change on the change request form: what has changed after the original awarding and why?
 The change request form will be processed in around one month of its arrival.

 It is important to note, that the grant recipients themselves must contact MELA regarding the possible changes in their grants.
 Before making changes in the payment schedules, we recommend the grant recipients to inquire from Mela, how these changes will affect their insurance coverage and, in particular, the length of the insurance period.

 If you are granted other funding or start working in a salaried position, that affects your grant project, please inform us immediately.
 You must also inform us of any period of military service, parental leave to look after children under 3 years of age, or sick leave.
 In most such cases, the grant will be suspended and paid later.